ageller/UniviewLMCGaia/README.md

 # UniviewLMCGaia
-Uniview module showing Gaia stars in the LCM
+Uniview module showing Gaia stars in the LMC